solar-saillor/BitName/README.md

 ### 2. Problems

-While txid can serve as the unique identifier of any op_return contents, they are difficult for humans to identify, to associate, and to remember.
+While txid can serve as the unique identifier of any `OP_RETURN` contents, they are difficult for humans to identify, to associate, and to remember.

 What is needed is a standard mapping from txids in machine format to the limited and valuable human cognitive space, much like the mapping between IP addresses and human-readable domain names on the current internet.